 The Oregon woods have their own kind of magic.
 Anyone who has wandered the forest alone knows this: the rustle of alder, poplar, and birch leaves, the chirping of thrushes and nuthatches; the scent of clover, stinging nettle, dogwood blooms, moss; the thorny tangle of blackberry bushes and the orange-grey gleam of crawdads in cold, clear creeks.
 I grew up on twenty-five acres of watershed land near Philomath and still find, after living for six years in the big city of Portland, that I’m most at peace when I’m rambling aimlessly through the trees.
 And although I grew up chomping on sorrel during my childhood ventures, I didn’t fully realize the more practical but no less enchanting layer that exists beneath the picturesque one; that of the many edible plants, roots, and fungi that carpet the woods of the Pacific Northwest.
 Bill Cole, however, has made this aspect of the forest his life’s calling.

-Bill began Nature’s Wild Harvest fifteen years ago, and has been selling the wild mushrooms he forages for over thirty years.
-His company, based out of Vancouver, WA, sells wild and naturally-preserved foods from Washington and Oregon.
+Bill began Nature’s Wild Harvest twenty-three years ago, and has been selling the wild mushrooms he and his permitted forest pickers have gathered for over thirty years.
+His company, now based out of Carson, WA in the Columbia River Gorge, sells wild and naturally-preserved foods from Washington and Oregon.
 All of his produce is either wild-foraged or organically grown in a sustainable manner, without the use of chemical pesticides or herbicides, and includes such items as mushrooms, berries, and various edible plants.

 One of the first things Bill says to me is, “I sound like I’m from Alabama, but I’m a fifth generation Oregonian.”
 In his pleasant drawl, I learn that mushroom picking is in the Cole family blood.
 His great-grandmother owned an 88-acre farm outside of Eugene, where he and his siblings grew up tending the farm’s crops and foraging for wild mushrooms around the property.
 He knows the woods and he knows his mushrooms.
-His seven children were also raised knowing the woods; they helped Bill pick and sell mushrooms to wholesalers throughout the region for years, and still help with the business.
-His sister and brother, as well as friends, go out and forage a few times a week.
-His wife maintains the office side of things-bookkeeping, designing and making the labels, inventory, packaging-and helps out at the markets.
+His five children were also raised knowing the woods; they helped Bill pick and sell mushrooms to wholesalers throughout the region for years, and still help with the business.
+His sister and brother, as well as friends, go out and forage a few times a month.
+His wife maintains the office side of things- bookkeeping, designing and making the labels, inventory, weighing and packaging product and helps out at the markets.
 Bill describes his own role as being “the guy in the woods.”
 Sadie, his four-year-old, 105-pound chocolate lab, is right there with him, roaming the forests in search of treats.
 One of the few times Bill got lost in the woods, Sadie and his compass (never a GPS!
 The batteries could die) got him home safely.

 Bill worked for the Port of Portland for thirteen years in the navigation division, dredging a pipeline for the Columbia River.
 It was hard, dangerous work, and he eventually moved on to open his own welding business, primarily repairing heavy equipment.
 About twelve years ago, he decided to turn what was first a lifelong hobby and then a side-business into his bread and butter.
 After many years at the Vancouver farmers market, he expanded into markets in Portland and the surrounding areas.
 Bill likes being part of the market communities and sharing information about his passion with market-goers and other vendors.
 The market experience is almost entirely positive, almost all good times.
-Nature's Wild Harvest is now a licensed food processor with the WA Dept. of Agriculture, producing value added, shelf stable wild food items in his basement, where his current base of operations lies.
+Nature's Wild Harvest is now a licensed food processor with the WA Dept. of Agriculture, producing value added, shelf stable wild food items in his 1200 square foot basement in Vancouver WA.

 What appeals to Bill most is foraging, what you can gather yourself out in the woods.
 He learns something new every year about wild foods, and uses this knowledge to diversify and expand his wares.
 Wild berry jams and syrups such as huckleberry, red currant, or black raspberry are currently piqueing his interest, as well as camas root (an onion-like plant that was a staple for Native Oregonians) and devil’s club shoots (spiny plants that grow near creeks, whose stems can be steamed and eaten like artichokes).